fpusan/tutorial-template/docs/source/scripts.rst

 Files produced
 --------------

-Files produced:

 - ``<project>/ext_tables/12.<project>.cog.stamp``: COG function table for `STAMP <http://kiwi.cs.dal.ca/Software/STAMP>`_
-  Format of the file:

     - Column 1: functional class for the COG
     - Column 2: COG ID and function name
     - Column 3 and above: abundance of reads for that COG in the corresponding sample

 - ``<project>/ext_tables/12.<project>.kegg.stamp``: KEGG function table for `STAMP <http://kiwi.cs.dal.ca/Software/STAMP>`_
-  Format of the file:

     - Column 1: KEGG ID and function name
     - Column 2 and above: abundance of reads for that KEGG in the corresponding sample

-- ``<project>/results/12.<project>.cog.funcover``: Several measurements of the abundance and distribution of each COG Format of the file:
+- ``<project>/results/12.<project>.cog.funcover``: Several measurements of the abundance and distribution of each COG

     - Column 1: COG ID
     - Column 2: sample name